saberland/saber/packages/saber-plugin-git-modification-time/README.md

 Why?
 See [#9785](https://github.com/gatsbyjs/gatsby/issues/9785).

-**tl;dr** `page.attributes.updatedAt` defaults to `file.mtime` which will change on platforms like Netlify.
+**tl;dr** `page.updatedAt` defaults to `file.mtime` which will change on platforms like Netlify.
 We restore the value to author time of the last commit instead.

 ## Install